DynaDojo/dynadojo/CONTRIBUTING.md

    ```sh
    pipx install pdm
    ```
 4. **Fork the Repository:** Fork the repository on GitHub by clicking the "Fork" button on the repository's page.
+This creates a copy of the code under your GitHub user account
 5. **Clone your forked repository:**
    ```sh
    git clone https://github.com/your-username/dynadojo.git